1 Week NORTHERN Albania Itinerary for Hikers

 Travel Insurance: ALWAYS purchase reliable travel insurance before your trip.
 This insurance is trusted by backpackers and adventure sport enthusiasts around the world.
 You can also use my link to receive 5% off SafetyWing policies.
 Here’s a blog post with more trustworthy travel insurance options you can compare.

 Currency: Albanian LEK (aka ALL).
-This is a closed currency so you’ll need to wait until you’re in Albania to exchange $.
+This is a closed currency so you’ll need to wait until you’re in Albania to withdraw/exchange money.
+Make sure you exchange any leftover money before you leave the country too.
+Credins ATMs don’t charge a service charge.

-Transportation: to enter the country you can find 1 international airport in Tirana, 1 port in Saranda (daily ferry arrivals/departures to Corfu, Greece), and a bus line from Montenegro.
+Transportation: to enter the country you’ll find 1 international airport in Tirana, 1 port in Saranda (daily ferry arrivals/departures to Corfu, Greece), and a bus line from Montenegro.
 Buses are very cheap here, but unreliable.
-Driving is chaotic, I’d recommend sticking to buses.
-There are no trains within the country.
+Driving is chaotic and there are no trains within the country.
+Taxis are fairly expensive.

 Phone: purchase a local SIM card from Vodafone – the plans are cheap and they include lots of data, however international minutes are typically not available.
+Vodafone storefronts can be found in bigger cities (Tirana, Saranda, Shkoder, etc).

 Language: Albanian, however you can get by with English.
 Google translate is recommended for smaller cities/villages.